- What makes Quest "alternative"?

 - What is the French Program like at Quest?

-Quest offers a Core French program that is interwoven with other subjects, our alternative programming and our trips.
+Quest offers a Core French program that is interwoven with other subjects and the alternative programming.
 It is demanding for all students regardless of their previous level of study.

 - What is the Music Program like at Quest?